Easy Naadan Sukhiyan | Thattukada Sukian

 1. Cooking Mung Beans:

-• Soak the green grams (Cherupayar/Moong Dal) for 3-4 hours.
+• Wash the green grams (Cherupayar/Moong Dal).

 • Cook over medium-high heat until you hear the first whistle.
 Then reduce the heat and wait for the next 2 whistles.
 Turn off the heat.